AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 <img src={require('./images/provable_explorer.png').default} width="400"/>

-Alternatively you can for the transaction ID provided by the faucets on any one of the ecosystem's block explorers.
+Alternatively you can search for the transaction ID provided by the faucets on any one of the ecosystem's block explorers.

 <!-- markdown-link-check-disable -->
 - [Provable Explorer](https://testnet.explorer.provable.com/)